 Long distance relationships need spark too.
 You’re already dealing with distance, longing and loneliness.
 Add on a lack of spark and your little house is sure to crumble.

 Don’t hesitate (or forget!) to do nice things for one another.
+In our fast-paced world, it’s easy to forget the little things that can make such a big difference in someone’s day.
+A kind word, a helping hand, or even just a smile can go a long way towards making someone else feel appreciated and cared for.
 No matter how small, badly presented, awkwardly made or unimpressive you may think it to be.
 Its amazing how even the simplest things can make such a huge difference.

 Sending an e-card, or sending a picture of one thing that reminded you of them that day.
 Little things like that can make a huge difference in the way that you both perceive one another and how you both feel about the relationship.
 And the way you both feel directly affects your success.

 Be forgiving (& willing to apologize)